1) Upon receiving the nomination(s), the Council shall establish a Panel of Assessors, not later than 31 August.

 I. For excellence in chemical research and development

 II.
 For distinctive contribution to the profession of chemistry in Malaysia

 2) Two Medals, made of silver or other suitable metal an plated with gold, are to be given to two members of the institute, who according to the institute, have fulfilled the above criteria for the Awards; specifically, one for excellence in chemical research and development, and the other for distinctive contribution to the profession of chemistry in Malaysia.

 3) Each Medal would be engraved the words IKM GOLD MEDAL FOR EXCELLENCE IN CHEMISTRY RESEARCH AND DEVELOPMENT, to be followed by the year of the awards.

 4) Each recipient of the Award shall also receive a certificate and a cash prize of RM5,000.

-1) The Council shall invite nominations for the Award from members of the institute no late than 31st May each year.
+1) The Council shall invite nominations for the Award from members of the institute not late than 15th July 2020.

 2) Each member can only nominate up to a maximum of two nominees, one for each category.